 Reduce stress before it begins.
 The holidays can be hectic specifically for working parents.
 It is important to reduce stress by focusing on the things that are special to you and your family and accepting that you may not be able to please everyone, including yourself.

 The holidays can bring a lot of joy and excitement.
 However. the holidays can also be stressful and difficult for some.
 The pressure of hosting the perfect dinner or buying gifts for everyone can leave you feeling empty at the end of the season.
 With all the prepping for dinner, visiting family members and attending all the holiday parties we can sometimes get a little overwhelmed.
 There is the great belief that the holidays are supposed to be wonderful, peaceful and merrier for all, but lets be honest, if you are a parent (especially a mom) the holidays can bring a migraine if you let it.
+Whether you have decided to stay home this year for the holidays or are planning a family trip, there will always be a level of stress involved.
+I can’t think about travelling abroad during this time of year without getting a headache.
+With this being said, here are 5 things that demand your attention for when you are planning your trip.
+This will definitely make the whole process run a lot smoother and hopefully you’ll be less stressed out than before.
+Stress is something many of us go through, no matter what we plan to do around the festive period.

 One day, the festive period won’t be as stressful for me.
 I’ve been thinking of ideas for adventure